Click0910/level-task/README.md

 This works good, but for an optimize solution (and also a cost-efficient) this needs to scale on base of metrics.

-In a real scenario, the relevant metrics for this would be `length of the queue`, `latency of the queue` and probably `memory`
+In a real scenario, the relevant metrics for this would be `length of the queue`, `latency of the queue` and probably `memory`,

 In base of this metrics we decided if scale in or out.